-Field trips can be a valuable learning opportunity for scholars; however, behavioral expectations are even more important when scholars are taken off campus.
-As a result, if a child has demonstrated an inability to control his/her behavior in school, the Scholar may be denied the opportunity to attend the field trip or extra steps may need to be taken to ensure the scholar has a successful experience.
+Field trips can be a valuable learning opportunity for students; however, behavioral expectations are even more important when students are taken off campus.
+As a result, if a child has demonstrated an inability to control his/her behavior in school, the Student may be denied by the principal or designee the opportunity to attend the field trip or extra steps may need to be taken to ensure the student has a successful experience.